Comparative Causal Mediation and Relaxing the Assumption of No Mediator-Outcome Confounding: An Application to International Law and Audience Costs: Estimation of Comparative Causal Mediation

 Notably, the method presented here dispenses with the assumption of no confounding of the relationship between the mediator and outcome, which is a strong and nonrefutable assumption that is the most often criticized component of causal mediation analysis \citep[e.g.][]{gerbergreen2012, bullocketal2010, glynn2012, bullockha2011}.
 This assumption is required regardless of the statistical framework used for the identification and estimation of causal mediation effects, though its formal basis takes different forms depending on the statistical framework.
 In the SEM approach, this takes the form of recursivity or no correlation between the errors of the different equations, while in the potential outcomes framework, the unconfoundedness of the mediator-outcome relationship is implied by the ``sequential ignorability" assumption.
 Notably, methods of sensitivity analysis have been developed to systematically assess the impact of violations of this assumption \citep[e.g.][]{imaikeeleyamamoto2010}.
 However, while such analyses allow for evaluation of the sensitivity of causal mediation estimates, they do not enable the recovery of consistent or unbiased estimates.

 In the formulation here, such an assumption would take the form of $E[\iota_i | T_{1i}, T_{2i}, M_i] = 0$.
 Because the mediator has not been randomized, however, this assumption is difficult to justify and impossible to test; hence, this assumption will not be made.
 With the assumptions that are made, described above, it can be shown that estimation of $\beta$ via linear least squares regression results in the bias term $E[\hat{\beta} - \beta] = \frac{cov(\eta_i,\iota_i)}{var(\eta_i)}$.
 In contrast, $\alpha_j$ can be estimated consistently and without bias for both $j=1,2$.
-The key implication of these results is that, if comparing two treatments and their mediated effects via the same mediator, then a common bias afflicts both estimated ACMEs.
-By corollary, this means that the unavoidable mediation bias does not prevent us from comparing the causal mediation anatomies of two different treatments, as long as we are doing so in terms of the same mediator, thereby enabling us to gain important comparative insights on the mediation processes entailed by sets of treatments.
+The key implication of these results is that, if comparing two treatments and their mediated effects via the same mediator, then a common bias afflicts both ACME estimates.
+By corollary, this means the unavoidable mediation bias does not prevent us from comparing the causal mediation anatomies of two different treatments, as long as we are doing so in terms of the same mediator.

 \begin{proposition} Call $\hat{\tau}_2^N$, $\hat{\tau}_1^N$, $\hat{\alpha}_2^N$, $\hat{\alpha}_1^N$, and $\hat{\beta}^N$ the linear least squares regression estimators of the parameters from equations (\ref{eq:m1}), (\ref{eq:m2}), and (\ref{eq:m3}) given a simple random sample of size $N$ from a larger population.
 Given assumptions \ref{assump:sutva}-\ref{assump:nocov}, then the following estimators converge in probability to the estimands of interest under the usual generalized linear regression regularity conditions:\footnote{Proofs of propositions can be found in Appendix A.}